BibratRanjan/Anomaly-Detection/README.md

 ```

 ## Prerequisites
-Keras 2.2 with tensorflow background.
+* Keras 2.2 with tensorflow background.
+* Download the UMN dataset and create frames from the video clips given in the train and test folders.